The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 • Increased Demand for Mental Health Services: Cases of anxiety, depression, and severe mental illnesses have been on the rise since the COVID pandemic and are expected to continue to increase by 2030.

 • Fewer Psychiatry Students: Shortage of medical school training and residency programs for medical students, long educational paths, burnout among providers, and stigma related to mental health can keep people from considering a career as a psychiatrist.
+Early exposure to a variety of medical specialties, including psychiatry, during medical education is important to inspire interest and improve mental health literacy across all specialties.

 • Lower Insurance Reimbursement Rates: Insurance companies sometimes do not reimburse practicing psychiatrists as much as they do other medical providers.